- An Employer of Record is a solution that enables companies to hire overseas without having a local registered company entity.

 Your EOR is your expertise on the ground in the new region, so they will be your first port of call for all local questions and challenges.
 This could be getting visas for employees, creating equity arrangements, ensuring local holidays and expectations are met, or anything else under the sun.
 With all these issues, local labor laws experts can be very significant.

-Advantages of using an Employer of Record
+Employer of Record Advantages

 - Avoid misclassification: When you begin to rely on an international contractor and want to take them on full-time, it can be complicated to compliantly onboard them to the team as an employee.
 EOR makes it simple.